 Dr. Seiler has been Chairperson and Proceedings Editor of 13 International Conferences or Workshops: Hot Electrons in Semiconductors in 1977, Narrow Gap Semiconductors in 1989, HgCdTe Characterization International Workshop in 1992 (see Vol. 8, No. 6S, of the June 1993 issue of Semiconductor Science and Technology), and ten entries of the International Conference on Frontiers of Characterization and Metrology for Nanoelectronics series (formerly titled Characterization and Metrology for ULSI Technology).
 He is the co-editor and a co-author of a chapter in Vol. 36 of Semiconductors and Semimetals (1992) and is a co-author of the chapter "Optical Properties of Semiconductors" in the McGraw Hill Handbook of Optics (1995, revised in 2009).
 Additionally, he is a co-editor of journals and books containing the proceedings from nine different international conferences and/or workshops.
 He has been a member of the editorial Sub-Board for the journal Semiconductor Science and Technology.
 He is also a member of American Association for the Advancement of Science, Materials Research Society, American Vacuum Society, ASTM, Sigma Pi Sigma, and Sigma Xi.
 He is a Fellow of the American Physical Society (in 1991 "for pioneering contributions involving two-photon absorption spectroscopy in high magnetic fields and for quantum transport measurements to elucidate novel band structure features of many semiconductors.") and a Fellow of the Institute of Electrical and Electronic Engineers (in 2006 "for leadership in the development of critical metrology and measurement science at the micro and nano levels").

 Prior to joining NIST in 1988, Dr. Seiler served as a Solid State Physics Program Director in the Materials Research Division at the National Science Foundation, spent a year's sabbatical at the MIT Francis Bitter National Magnet Laboratory, and had been a Regents Professor of Physics at the University of North Texas.
-Prior to becoming Division Chief, he served as the Materials Technology Group Leader in the Division and as a Program Analyst in the Program Office for the Director of NIST.
+Dr. Seiler was previously Chief of the Engineering Physics Division, served as the Materials Technology Group Leader in the Division, and served as a Program Analyst in the Program Office for the Director of NIST.